Find Affordable College Courses

 $12,367 Average Tuition & Fees

-Denver College of Nursing did quite well in this year’s ranking of the best value schools for health professions students.
-It came in at #14 on the list.
+Denver College of Nursing landed the #14 spot in the 2023 rankings for the best value health professions programs.
 Located in the large city of Denver, Denver College of Nursing is a private for-profit college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Denver College of Nursing are $12,367 a year.
+Out-of-state tuition fees for undergraduate students at Denver College of Nursing are $12,367 per year.
 After completing their degree, health professions graduates from Denver College of Nursing carry an average student debtload of $34,542.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $390.

 Full Health Professions at Denver College of Nursing Report